 Nike’s Dynamic fit technology use Flywire cables to enhance comfort as the mesh inner sleeve wraps the foot for a comfortable fit.
 However, it may not suit all runners.
 The wider toe box goes some way to alleviate this reported "tightness" and has made the Wildhorse 3 GTX a popular shoe beyond trail running

-, as well as the go to shoe for hikers.
-Nike have also amended the heel shape to support the natural range of motion.
+, as well as the go-to shoe for hikers.
+Nike has also amended the heel shape to support the natural range of motion.
 Again, this may not be comfortable for all runners and is something to be aware of when trying your shoes.
 The consensus among user reviews of the Wildhorse 3 GTX appears to be that they are incredibly comfortable.

 Everything about this shoe design screams out durability: the Goretex membrane, the abrasion-resistant upper mesh, the rubber waffle outsole which is lug rich and the upper no-sew overlay mesh.
 The shoes are designed for all terrains and will handle whatever you throw at them.
 They are sturdy and designed to last.